Non-collapsed spaces with Ricci curvature bounded from below: Non-collapsed spaces

 \underline{Step 1.3: use of the maximal function} Consider the function $f:\X\to\R$ defined as

 and its maximal function $M: B_1^\X(\bar x)\to\R$ given by

 We put

 and note that the left hand side of \eqref{eq:quasi} is invariant under rescaling of the distance (essentially because it holds \(|\D_r \sfd_p^r|=|\D\sfd_p|\), where \(\sfd^r_p=\sfd_p/r \) and \(|\D_r\cdot|\) is the weak upper gradient computed with respect to the metric measure space \((\X,\sfd/r,\mm)\)).
-Hence for \(x\in U\) we can apply a scaled version of Theorem \ref{thm:MN11} to infer that, provided \(\eta\), and hence \(\delta_2\), are sufficiently small, the map
+Hence for \(x\in U\) we can apply Theorem \ref{thm:MN11} { to the scaled space $(\X,\sfd/r,\mm)$ for $r\in(0,1)$ (notice that since we multiplied the distance by a factor $>1$, the space is `flatter' than the original one and in any case still $\RCD(-\delta_2,N)$, in particular \ref{thm:MN11} is applicable) -} to infer that, provided \(\eta\), and hence \(\delta_2\), are sufficiently small, the map

-is an $\eps$-isometry at every scale around points on $U$: this is sufficient to prove that it is \((1+\eps)\) bi-Lipischitz when restricted to \(U\), see the proof of \cite[Theorem 6.8]{Mondino-Naber14} for the details.
+is an $\eps$-isometry at every scale { in the range $(0,1)$} around points on $U$: this is sufficient to prove that it is \((1+\eps)\) bi-Lipischitz when restricted to \(U\), see the proof of \cite[Theorem 6.8]{Mondino-Naber14} for the details.

 \underline{Step 2: proof of estimate \eqref{eq:volest2}} From the trivial set identity

 we deduce that